Work with World Renew in a Cross-Cultural Development Environment

-Gain valuable skills working in a cross-cultural development environment by working with the Christian Reformed World Relief Committee (CRWRC) for a semester.
-In the internship program, you'll earn 12 hours of academic credit while preparing for a career in development work and nurturing a commitment to life-long service.
+Gain valuable skills working in a cross-cultural development environment by working with World Renew for a semester (4 months).
+In the semester internship program, you'll earn 12 hours of academic credit while preparing for a career in development work and nurturing a commitment to life-long service.

 To apply for IDS 359, you must be working toward a major or minor in international development studies.
 At the time of the internship, you should have:

 - junior or senior status,

 - completed SOC 253, IDS 201 or SPHO 205, and IDS 355 or STHO 212,

 - completed a semester program in a developing country

 As an intern, you will be supervised and mentored by World Renew staff and perhaps by development workers from World Renew's partner organizations.
 Placements may include work in community development, micro-enterprise and business development, literacy and adult education, organizational capacity building, data gathering, basic health needs, disaster preparedness and response, refugee assistance and resettlement, local church-based development, and peace and reconciliation work.

 You will work with World Renew to find a placement in one of the 30 countries around the world.
 Calvin students have been placed in Haiti, Honduras, Nicaragua, Mali, Niger, Nigeria, Romania and Zambia.

 You will pay a full semester of tuition plus a program fee to cover all program costs for your internship.
 The cost of the summer internships are the tuition for one summer course plus a program fee.

 - on-site visits from faculty mentors (for the semester program)